CS171/Homework_instructions/week-02/lab/week_02_lab.md

         js/ 		...folder with all JavaScript files\
         index.html
     class_activity/
-    	[either pdf or link to gdrive that contains class activity]
+    	[either pdf or link to gdrive that contains your running doc with class activities] [latest Tableau workbook (either added here separately or within the gdrive)]
 ```
  *See you next week!*